 In this brief video below Dr William Friedman talks about the approaches to relieving the pain of trigeminal neuralgia

-See our NEW Informational Video:
+See our Informational Video:

 Important Things To Know If You Suffer Facial Pain”